ngocthanhnguyen/apache_arrow_with_cpp/README.md

 This respository intends to store the code to investigate the Apache Arrow framework.

 # Purpose
 Implement a functionality to convert an arrow::schema instance to JSON string and vice versa.
 An executable program is also created to test the functionality.
+The source code is refactored and standardized with the help of clang-format.

 # Development environment
 Ubuntu 20.04 WSL (Ubuntu on Windows 10)